juliannuss/TodoList-reactnative/README.md

 # TodoList-reactnative
-Originally created for class
+Originally created for App Development class using React native.

-uses api to post, get, put, and delete new todos.
+Uses given api to get all of the todos for a specific api key, able to post to the api to add new todos, delete todos, and complete todos